lennartvansluijs/graphics/README.md

-# Free to use graphics
+# Free to use high resolution spectroscopy graphics

-Feel free to you use these graphics for your own purposes if you think they are helpful to you.
-Some credits would be nice, of course ;): just mention my full name (Lennart van Sluijs) somewhere visible.
+Feel free to you use these publicaly available graphics in this directory.
+I made these to explain the high resolution spectroscopy method for my own presentations slides.
+If you decide to use these for your own purposes, some credits would be nice of course ;).
+Just make sure my full name is mentioned somewhere visible.

-I may upload some other graphics in this folder in the future.
+I may upload more related graphics in this folder in the future.

 -Lennart